Man Utd equal worst ever Premier League run as they fail to keep away clean sheet yet again | Goal.com

 Man Utd equal worst ever Premier League run as they fail to keep away clean sheet yet again

-Manchester United’s defensive woes continued on Saturday afternoon, as Josh King’s stunning goal for Bournemouth took their defensive away record into record-equalling territory.
+Manchester United’s defensive woes continued on Saturday afternoon, as Josh King’s stunning goal for Bournemouth took their defensive record away from home into record-equalling territory.

 King controlled an Adam Smith cross from the right with his chest before flicking the ball over Aaron Wan-Bissaka and hammering past David de Gea from close range to give the Cherries the lead just before half-time.